LUKEQ420/LUKEQ420.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-I'm a dual-degree student at the Beijing Institute of Technology, with a bachelor's in Mathematics  and a second degree in Computer Science.
+I'm a dual-degree student at the Beijing Institute of Technology, with a bachelor's in Mathematics and a top-ranked second degree in Computer Science.

-My academic focus is on the intersection of mathematical modeling and modern machine learning.
-I'm especially interested in applying methods like reinforcement learning, machine learning, and Bayesian statistics to solve complex, real-world problems.
+My academic focus is on developing computationally efficient and robust machine learning methods.
+My research experience spans both Bayesian modeling for reliability engineering and cutting-edge reinforcement learning, leading to a focused interest in scalable inference and latent dynamics modeling.
+My goal is to apply these principles to solve complex, real-world problems.

-I am currently seeking master's and Ph.D. programs where I can apply my interdisciplinary background to address high-impact research questions.
-Please feel free to reach out for any potential collaborations.
+I am currently seeking Ph.D. programs where I can apply my interdisciplinary background to address high-impact research questions in areas like robust AI and risk assessment.
+I welcome any opportunities for collaboration.